yannvon/cascadeth/data/Cascadeth.md

 - there are two different processes that can change the state: both insertingChain as well as commiting transactions in local blocks.
 Thus just changing (sidechain)- state has no effect in our case.
 - Achieving the same outcome with test script with detached state !
 Now missing piece is to process/insert every block and not just canonical chain.

+### 20.06

+- [x] debug node3, why not consistent state ?
+  - [ ] State is read from currentHead and not state accessor. -> same is true for EVM context , receipts etc.
+  - [ ] Solution: Update currentHead every time and keep different chain for local block creation ?
+- [ ] prevent insert into sidechain

+- execution of launch_tx.sh script is successful, ie. returns result as expected !!
+However, just a subset of all eth functionality of course, hence question on how much I should change/support.

+### 21.06

+- [ ] remove tx reward: actually there are no block rewards but tx fees are distributed to block
+- [ ] prevent insert into sidechain
+- [ ]